 Even though it seemed like a pretty radical idea, clearly it would be better to just get rid of everything that didn’t fit into my new life, including my house.
 I didn’t relish the thought of overseas calls with renters and maintenance people about clogged drains and broken sprinkler systems.
 Even though I had carried sealed boxes of stuff from previous moves several times before, I didn’t see the point of kicking the can further down the road again either.
 Most of my everyday things were nice, but they didn’t fit with the adventurous vagabond lifestyle I was planning for myself.

-Still to be honest getting rid of it all was difficult at first.
+Still, to be honest, getting rid of it all was difficult at first.
 After all, these were things that I had actively chosen to be in my life at one point.
 Even though many of them had lost much of their utility and the thrill of acquisition was long past, it was still an emotional process.
-For some reason we are hardwired to believe that more is better, even if “more” is an impediment to your freedom and your happiness.
-Because I was determined that my retirement year were going to be rich ones filled with wondrous things, I was also determined to clean out: Even if it hurt a little bit at first.
+For some reason, we are hardwired to believe that more is better, even if “more” is an impediment to your freedom and your happiness.
+Because I was determined that my retirement years were going to be rich ones filled with wondrous things, I was also determined to clean out: Even if it hurt a little bit at first.